Taicanium/CCSim/KNOWN.md

 There is a potential issue with the planet unwrap function causing land to be omitted from maps.
 It has so far appeared only as an isolated issue.
 Examination underway.

+There is apparently a very rare issue causing a nil exception in the initial planet construction.
+I'm not sure what the cause could be, but it has to do with unwrapping.
+Perhaps related to the above?

 # Possible Features

 Package Curses with the program to save the user the energy of installing LuaRocks?
 Would need to include versions specific to various OSes, though.